Cmxu/hackmit2017-puzzles/puzzle4/readme.md

 Finally, we get into the realm of machine learning.
 The puzzle is hosted on [hotsinglebots.delorean.codes/u/\<username>](https://hotsinglebots.delorean.codes/u/<username>), a site aptly named Tinbot.
 On the surface, this puzzle is cleverly designed as a stripped down version of tinder, giving you the ability to set a profile picture and to try to match with the bots.
 After playing around for a bit and uploading some images, you might get some matches but it's hard to see what is going on.

-Part 1 - Understanding the Problem
+Part I - Understanding the Problem
 ----------------------------------

 Checking the console on the webpage while clicking through bots shows us that each bot excepts some label.
 Clicking through a lot we get this list of possible labels.